 Our study also comes along with a number of limitations: First, we focus only on omission errors that take place at the level of rule-based regulation.
-While on the one hand we cover a broad spectrum of omission errors at this level of cognitive control, our study does not explore the antecedents of omission errors and other classes of errors that occur at the knowledge and the skill-based level of cognitive regulation.
+While on the one hand we cover a broad spectrum of omission errors at this level of cognitive control, our study does not explore other classes of errors that occur at the knowledge and the skill-based level of cognitive regulation.
 Future studies can complement ours by examining whether and how the diverse forms of system use also affect the patterns of errors occurring in settings that involve the execution of more complex tasks.
-It could be the case that under such conditions, and extended basket of features in use that accumulates over time and encapsulates patterns of emergent and integrative use (Saga and Zmud 1993), might produce different results from those we observed in our study.
-Second, our hypotheses are tested over a set period of time and in a sailing sport setting; future studies could firstly examine whether our inferences hold over a larger time span, given that patterns of system use are likely to change over the course of time (Burton-Jones and Gallivan (2007).
+It could be the case that under such conditions, an extended basket of features in use that accumulates over time and encapsulates patterns of emergent and integrative use (Saga and Zmud 1993), might produce different results from ours.
+Second, our hypotheses were tested over a set period of time and in a sailing sport setting; future studies could firstly examine whether our inferences hold over a larger time span, given that patterns of system use are likely to change over the course of time (Burton-Jones and Gallivan (2007).
 Future studies could also test our hypotheses in more ‘typical’ settings of computerized work (e.g. in spreadsheet development), as computerized work in the context of sailing sports may produce certain peculiarities that compromise the generalizability of our findings.

 Also, we strongly believe that the concept of attention will gain a more prominent position in the literature on post-adoptive system use.
-Testing the effects of the different aspects of usage (e.g. the duration and the scope of usage, the intention to use a system and the perceived ease of use) on users’ attentional abilities and patterns of attention allocation will ultimately yield novel insights into how system usage affects both positive and negative aspects of performance.
+Testing the effects of the different aspects of usage (e.g. the duration and the scope of usage, the intention to use a system and the perceived ease of use) on users’ attentional abilities and patterns of attention allocation can yield novel insights into how system usage affects both positive and negative aspects of performance.

-Last, a large body of research in the area of mind wandering has shown that when individuals experience attention lapses, they tend to lose focus and the mind shifts into internal trains of thought that are unrelated to ongoing task execution, which accordingly leads to errors (McVay and Kane 2012; Randall et al. 2014, Smallwood 2013).
-Future research on post-adoptive system use could also benefit from examining the interplay between such internal trains of thought and the diverse patterns of system use are related.
-Such an enquiry can shed further light into how use histories are formed, and accordingly into how the positive and negative aspects of user performance are ultimately affected.
+Last, a large body of research in the area of mind wandering has shown that when individuals experience attention lapses, they tend to lose focus and the mind shifts into internal trains of thought that are unrelated to ongoing task execution, which leads to errors (McVay and Kane 2012; Randall et al. 2014, Smallwood 2013).
+Future research on post-adoptive system use could also benefit from examining the interplay between such internal trains of thought and the diverse patterns of system use.
+Such an enquiry can shed further light into how use histories are formed, and how positive and negative aspects of user performance are ultimately affected.

 8 Conclusion

 In this study we have sought to stress the need to study errors during post-adoptive system use, and we attempted to examine human error under the prism of how the information systems are actually used over time, while executing procedural tasks.
 Our analysis yielded some interesting results: when systems are used repeatedly in a focused manner, users tend to commit fewer errors.
 In contrast, when unrelated features become embedded in individuals’ use history, the effects can be deleterious, even more so under conditions of high task variation.
-In sum, human error in system usage is a persistent problem in modern organizations, even in times where automation is more pervasive than ever before; given that humans are ultimately the end users of a system and those primarily responsible for error, our study contributes toward the effective management of error by stressing the need to enquire into the ways in which systems are used, and in particular by examining how use histories are formed.
+In sum, human error in system usage is a persistent problem in modern organizations, even in times where automation is more pervasive than ever before; given that humans are ultimately the end users of a system and those primarily responsible for error, our study contributes toward the effective management of error by stressing the need to enquire into how systems are used, and in particular by examining the formation of use histories.

 List of References